by Texas Homesteader ~

 * contains affiliate link

-RancherMan & I drink coffee that comes in a handy lidded container.
+RancherMan & I drink coffee that is sold in a handy lidded container.
 But I’ve been on a constant quest to find ways to use them once they’re empty.

 But as gardening season hits in full swing, I’m reminded of another great use.
 Check out this Homestead Hack.